plating, anodizing, & finishing Q&As since 1989

 - Dorchester, Dorset.
 United Kingdom

 I purchased a brushed stainless steel refrigerator a year ago.
 I have had so much trouble cleaning the marks off the front.
-Called the company and they said to use WD40 to shine it up.
+Called the company and they said to use WD-40 [adv: item on eBay or Amazon] to shine it up.
 The other day I could not get a spot off and decided to use a scouring pad to rub it ever so gently.
 Unfortunately, when the sun shone on it, I could see small scratches in the stainless steel.
-Someone told me to use a rubbing compound for automobiles and buff it out by hand.
+Someone told me to use a rubbing compound [on eBay or Amazon affil link] for automobiles and buff it out by hand.
 I need to know the best method to take the scratches out and not do any more damage to the stainless steel.
 I would appreciate anyone's input that knows about this.
 ThanksRose Bryan

 homeowner - New Brighton, Pennsylvania